DeepRegNet/DeepReg/docs/source/docs/configuration.md

 #### Data loader dependent keys

 Depending on which string is passed to the `type` key, DeepReg will initialise a different data loader instance with different sampling strategies.
-These are reviewed in depth in the [dataset loader configuration](dataset_loader.html) documentation.
+These are described in depth in the [dataset loader configuration](dataset_loader.html) documentation.
 Here we outline the arguments necessary to configure the different dataloaders.

 ###### Sample_label - Required

 In the case that we have more than one label per image, we need to inform the loader which one to use.
 We can use the `sample_label` argument to indicate which method to use.

-Pass one of "sample", for random sampling, or "all" to use all the available
-labels:
+- `all`:
+- `sample`

 ```yaml
 dataset: